ratwolfzero/Universe/Documentation/untitled.md

-### Textual and Formatting Corrections

-Let's fix the formatting in the text you provided.
-The main issue is that some text appears on the same line immediately following a displayed equation block (`$$...$$`).
-This can cause rendering issues and is generally considered poor practice for readability.
-The corrected text will ensure that there is a line break after each `$$` block, so that the prose is on a separate line.

-I'll go through the entire document and make these adjustments.
+Here's the corrected version of the document, with all the formatting issues addressed.
+The primary change is ensuring there's a line break after each displayed equation (`$$...$$`) to separate it from the surrounding text.
+This improves readability and prevents rendering errors.

 ---